International Alumni Mentoring Program

 What is required for virtual meeting(s)?

 You are responsible for setting up a Zoom meeting and inviting your mentor for participation.
-Please click HERE (UofA ITDS Webpage) for guidance using Zoom.
+Please visit here for guidance using Zoom.

 What support is available to me?

-- Career Services International Project team provides advice, resources and support for participants to assist them in making the most of the program.
+- Career Services International Project team provides advice, resources and support for participants to assist them in making the most of the program, with the Career Mentoring Programs Coordinator (firstname.lastname@example.org).

 What does program registration require?

-Watching the information session video is a pre-requisite for program registration.
-After that, you are required to complete a registration form, in which you will be asked to fill out personal details and educational background, as well as answer questions about your career goals and what you would like to achieve through this program.
+Complete a registration form in which you will be asked to fill out personal details and educational background, as well as answer questions about your career goals and what you would like to achieve through this program.
+It is assumed that you have read the program handbook.

 Places on this fabulous program are limited, and we cannot guarantee you the perfect match for your industry.
 Please try to give us as many specific details as you can on the registration form, and we will carefully consider the most appropriate industry mentor to match your goals and preferences.